bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+1. Keeps track of all the running processes on the machine
+2. Determines what and when processes are executed through scheduling.
+3. establish a User interface for the user to communicate with the machine

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the